-Use plastic tie straps to band headlamp cables above and below the brackets at the locations shown to provide clearance for the power unit cover later.
+Use plastic tie straps to band headlamp cable above and below the brackets at the locations shown to provide clearance for the power unit cover later.

-Refer to sections titled "Headlamp Aiming Procedure" in this manual for aiming instructions.
+Refer to sections titled "System Check-Out" and "Headlamp Aiming Procedure" in this manual for aiming instructions.

-7. Identify the plow power cable assembly and plow wiring harness in the parts box.
+Identify the plow power cable assembly and plow wiring harness in the parts box.
 A ground wire harness for the solenoids is in the power unit box.